Troubleshooting Applications

 Callback Fires But Worker Keeps RunningThe Pear.teardown(cb)

 callback is triggered whenever the Pear app start to unload.
 If it is not exiting, then something is keeping the applications event loop running.
-A common cause of this is not cleaning up the by calling pipe.end()
+A common cause of this is not cleaning up the worker pipe by calling pipe.end()

 to gracefully end the writable part of the stream.